dosco/graphjin/docs/website/docs/example.md

 ## Defines tables and database relationships

-Be sure to define primary keys to all the tables and use foreign keys to define relationships between tables.
+Be sure to define primary keys to all of your tables and to use foreign keys to define relationships between tables.
 In the example below the products table has a foreign key relationhsip `user_id` to the users table.
 It looks like this `user_id bigint REFERENCES users(id)`

 ```console